The Académie des Sciences virtual bookshop

 We often hear, "I've always sucked at math."

 Is it because we don't generally explain "what it's for" or "where it comes from" that many shy away from numbers and calculations?
-Yet most of us have a genuine curiosity, if not a fascination, for "the numbers", even if we claim not to understand them.
+Yet most of us have a genuine curiosity, even fascination, for "the numbers", even if we claim not to understand them.

 This little book is certainly not a lesson in arithmetic.